netsec-ethz/scion-apps/ssh/README.md

 To generate TLS connection certificates:
 ```
-# These are valid for 365 days, so you'll have to renew them
+# These are valid for 365 days, so you'll have to renew them periodically
 # Client
 cd ~/.ssh
 openssl req -newkey rsa:2048 -nodes -keyout quic-conn-key.pem -x509 -days 365 -out quic-conn-certificate.pem